Keep up to date with the latest media releases from the department.

 It is positive that people have heard the message and are taking action to get vaccinated against influenza.
 Record numbers of seasonal influenza vaccines have been brought into the country this year.

-An independent expert health panel established by the Australian Government has concluded there is mostly limited or in some cases no evidence, that human exposure to PFAS is linked with human disease.
+An independent expert health panel established by the Australian Government has concluded there is mostly limited or in some cases no evidence, that human exposure to per- and poly-fluoroalkyl substances (PFAS) is linked with human disease.

 Two cases of multi-drug resistant gonorrhoea have been recently detected in Australia.
 One case was diagnosed in Western Australia and a second case diagnosed in Queensland.